soyabn9/fmcs-help-first/en/README.md

 ## My time keeps messing up and shows the wrong time?

 Yes, the staff at the freemcserver.net discord know this as a just a UI bug.
-Nothing to worry about as your not getting scammed or anything.
-The server still follows the plan you have, its just the countdown is broken.
+Nothing to worry about as your not getting scammed.
+The server still follows the plan you have.
+The countdown is broken (We are working on a fix for it).

 ## How to get and use the recommended FTP client?